modu/website_grokit_ca/articles/construction/SolvingProblemByEnumeratingAllStates/SolvingProblemByEnumeratingAllStates.markdown

 Having a mental model of the solution space is a great step towards finding a solution to the problem.
 It turns out that a surprising number of problems can be solved by simply:

+1. Express a solution to the problem as a state.
-1. Enumerating all states in the solution space.
+2. Enumerate all possible states in the solution space.
-2. Evaluating each state with a function that yields whether or not the state is a valid solution to the problem.
+3. Evaluate each state, pick the best one.

 The drawback is that it becomes quickly indefeasible as problem get complex because the number of possible states often grows exponentially as a function of the problem size.
 Nevertheless, this is often a first good step towards having a mental image of the problem.
 From this exhaustive enumeration of states, it sometimes become obvious that there are shortcuts that can be taken that yield a faster algorithm.